sarahprice/ZoomAttendance_Avengers/README.md

 # Student Zoom Attendence

-Purpose of this analysis: Calculate student attendence recorded for an entire semester.
+Purpose of this analysis: Calculate student attendence for an entire semester.
 Once processed, this data can be visualized in a BI tool (e.g., Tableau).

 The analysis will calculate the:
 * time (minutes) in attendance per lecture